 As Judith Hanson Lasater is one of the most well-known Iyengar yoga practitioners and teachers of restorative yoga, and has been perfecting it for over forty years.
 Lasater explains, “The asana [pose] is not the yoga.
 The residue the asana [pose] leaves in your nervous system is the yoga.”
 Just as the flight or fight responses can remain in your physiological system long after the external stimulus has passed, so, too, can we use restorative yoga to retrain the nervous system and stimulate “rest and digest” responses that endure long after we end our restorative yoga class.

 Restorative yoga is a wonderful method to improve the health of your body; yet the mental and emotional benefits are sometimes even more impressive.
 As with all yoga, direct experience and routine practice are more important than accumulating information.
 Want to try some restorative yoga poses yourself?
 Read about one pose (scroll down to the bottom of the page, to section entitled “Supta Baddha Konasan (Supine Bound Angle) with a Strap: How-To“) here.
-You can also e-mail us (firstname.lastname@example.org) to reserve a spot in our next restorative yoga class at AHA!
-Yoga, or subscribe to this website (or shoot us an e-mail) to receive future posts, including examples of restorative yoga poses.
+You can also e-mail us (email@example.com) to reserve a spot in our next restorative yoga class at AHA!
+Yoga, or subscribe to our mailing list to receive future posts and announcement of yoga opportunities, including Restorative Yoga.
 Always feel free to contact us with any questions.

 * * *